sleeptoken/zettelkasten/PCAP file traffic decryption by reverse engineering.md

 - The rest of the strings appear to be debugging log entries except the last two.
 The purpose of the string `flarebearstare` is not immediately clear.
 - The last string appears almost like the base64 alphabet `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ01234567891/` with the upper-case and lower-case blocks flipped.
 It is a common practice for malware authors to use custom Base64 alphabets, so take a mental note of this string for later analysis.

+We have some idea about what sender.exe does: it appears to read key data from the file key.txt in the same directory and send the contents over the network.

+> [!tip]
+> look at the assembly code, agar nhi samjh raha to ask chatgpt to give pseudocode based on the above disassembly

+looking at the pseudo code, This appears to be a simple key based encryption.
+The string `flarebearstare` is used as the key ... further solving is specific to the problem